 - Middle Eastern Studies

-- Russian Studies
+- Gender Studies [New]

 Students will be requested to indicate their choice of two concentrations and consult with PSIA faculty and staff prior to course registration.
 They will confirm their choices on the day of course registration.
 In total, for each chosen concentration, students must follow three 24-hour modules.

-For questions concerning the concentration programs, please contact:
+For questions concerning the concentrations, please contact: